 Even with the Cloud Adoption Framework and Readiness tool, companies still need assistance.
 They require advice on perspectives and migration issues.
 And they need a team of experts to explain some of the cloud-centric technical terms.

 Pilotcore Is Your Cloud Adoption Partner

 By identifying the different roles and perspectives, migration becomes easier to strategize.
-The framework is an excellent platform for planning your IT future.
+It's an excellent platform for planning your IT future.
 Yet, it still requires a certain level of skill and foresight to be fully effective.

-Pilotcore is a Candian AWS consulting partner that specializes in cloud adoption planning for global customers.
+Pilotcore is a Canadian AWS consulting partner that specializes in planning cloud adoption for global startups and SMEs.

-Our team of experts is fully versed in AWS architecture, including security and compliance.
+Our team have expert knowledge of architecting cloud environments and the AWS Well Architected Framework, including security and compliance.
 We help companies of all sizes plan to migrate to the cloud.

-We make that transition seamless through initial assessments, strategizing, implementing, and ongoing support.
+We make that cloud journey seamless through initial assessments, strategizing, implementing, and ongoing support.